 - Be wary of anything that sounds too good (or too bad) to be true.
 If you get a scary email about one of your accounts, log into your account by manually typing the web address or use a favorite/bookmark (do NOT use any links provided!) and look for alerts there.
 You can also search snopes.com to check for known hoaxes and scams.

 - Use unique, strong passwords for each of your web accounts.
 Use a password manager like LastPass to generate and manage those passwords.
+Note that password managers cannot by fooled by look-alike web sites!

 - Keep your operating system and apps up to date.
 This includes smartphones and tablets.